The Yardbirds: Page line-up and split (1966–1968)

 Their final album, Little Games, was released in July 1967, again only in the US.
 It was a commercial and critical non-entity.
 A cover of Harry Nilsson's "Ten Little Indians" charted briefly in the US.
-The Yardbirds spent much of the rest of that year touring in the US with a new manager Peter Grant, their live shows becoming heavier and more experimental.
+The Yardbirds spent much of the rest of that year touring in the US with new manager Peter Grant, and their live shows became heavier and more experimental.
 The band rarely played their 1967 Mickie Most-produced singles onstage, preferring to mix the Beck-era hits with blues standards and experimental psychedelia, such as "Glimpses", a Page-written piece from Little Games featuring bowed guitars, pre-recorded noise loops, and a hypnotic wah-wah guitar groove.
-They also covered the Velvet Underground ("I'm Waiting for the Man"), Bob Dylan ("Most Likely You Go Your Way And I'll Go Mine") and American folk singer Jake Holmes, whose "Dazed and Confused", with overhauled arrangement by Page and lyrics modified by Relf, was shaped in fall of 1967 and a live fixture of the final American tour in 1968.
+They also covered the Velvet Underground ("I'm Waiting for the Man"), Bob Dylan ("Most Likely You Go Your Way And I'll Go Mine") and American folk singer Jake Holmes, whose "Dazed and Confused" with an overhauled arrangement by Page and lyrics modified by Relf, was shaped in fall of 1967 and a live fixture of the final American tour in 1968.
 "Dazed and Confused" went down so well that Page selected it for the first Led Zeppelin record, on which it appears with further revised lyrics and Page credited as the writer.
-(Page and Holmes would settle on an "Inspired by" credit for Holmes in 2011).
+Page and Holmes would settle on an "Inspired by" credit for Holmes in 2011.

 By 1968, the psychedelic blues rock of the Jimi Hendrix Experience and former Yardbird Eric Clapton's band Cream was enormously popular, yet Relf and McCarty wished to pursue a style influenced by folk and classical music.
 Page wanted to continue with the kind of "heavy" music for which Led Zeppelin would become iconic.
 Dreja was developing an interest in photography.
-By March, Relf and McCarty had decided to leave but were persuaded by the other two to stay at least for one more American tour.
-The band's final single was recorded in January and released two months later.
+By March, Relf and McCarty had decided to leave the band but were persuaded by the other two to stay at least for one more American tour.
+The band's final single was recorded in January 1968 and released two months later.
 Reflecting the divergences of the band members and their producer, the A-side, "Goodnight Sweet Josephine", was another Mickie Most-produced pop single, while the B-side, "Think About It", featured a proto-Zeppelin Page riff and snippets of the "Dazed and Confused" guitar solo.
 It failed to chart on the Billboard Hot 100.